-Cheyenne completed a co-op during her sophomore year with Creative License, which inspired her to pursue a career in music supervision highlighting Black artists.
+She completed a co-op with Creative License, which inspired her to pursue a career in music supervision highlighting Black artists.

-Cheyenne participated in Greenline Records and WRBB.
+She volunteered with Green Line Records and WRBB, Northeastern's radio station.
 They were great opportunities for her to get to know classmates within her major at Northeastern.

-For her capstone, Cheyenne completed a research project on racial diversity within music supervision, allowing her to make great professional connections.
+Cheyenne completed a research project for her capstone on racial diversity within music supervision.

 “I identify as a Black woman and within my Northeastern experience I felt that something was missing within my curriculum and my community…if I don’t go to graduate school, I thought that this might be my last time to learn about Africana Studies, my culture, and my history, and I wanted to get that opportunity through the Africana Studies program.”

 Cheyenne currently works as a Retail Product Manager at Marche Rue Dix.